bigbluebutton/bigbluebutton/docs/docs/development/dev-guide.md

 another needed password is for freeswitch.
 This password can be found in: /opt/freeswitch/etc/freeswitch/autoload_configs/event_socket.conf.xml

 dependencies: This will be covered in more detail throughout this document.
-However, the dependencies between the modules are: bbb-common-messages <- bbb-common-web <- bigbluebutton-web (question were does bigbluebutton-html fit in?)
+However, the dependencies between the modules are: bbb-common-messages <- bbb-common-web <- bigbluebutton-web

 **Another Note:** These instructions assume you have Greenlight installed so you can create and join meetings to test your setup.